RobertNorthard/robertnorthard.github.io/_posts/2019-03-10-its-okay-to-fail.markdown

 description: it's okay to fail
 ---

 It's okay to fail!
 If you're not failing you may not be learning effectively.
 Maybe failing / making mistakes through trial and error is how you learn best, but perseverance is key.
-Failing fast is a key principle of DevOps to reduce the impact and risk of failing (e.g. this could be financial by identifying defects earlier).
+Failing fast is a key principle of DevOps to reduce the impact and risk of failing (e.g. this could be financial by identifying defects earlier - see image below from AgileModeling).

 [![Cost of change](https://robertnorthard.com/assets/images/cost-of-change.jpg "Cost of Change")](http://www.agilemodeling.com/essays/costOfChange.htm)